gitmaus1/kest2.2/README.md

 bypass traverse checking allir geta það í defolt það gæti valdið vandamálum <br>

 mere finst að mikeð af default stilingum gefi of mikin aðgáng sestaklega fyrir fyrirtæki

+<h1>13.3.3.6 Configure Users and Groups in Windows</h1><br>

+b.
+In the Local Users and Groups Manager, select the Users folder.
+Question:
+What are the names of the accounts listed?<br>
+Type your answers here.<br>
+adfgh, Administrator, aefgrwer, agust, asdf, asdfaf, asdfaf, asdfgh25, assass, ast, DefaultAccount Properties, fhddfhdfh, guest, kytfyuofuti, nafn, nanana, WDAGUtilityAccount Properties

+c.
+Select the Groups folder.
+Name five groups from the list.<br>
+Type your answers here.<br>

+d.
+Click the Users folder.
+Right-click your account and select Properties.
+Click the Member Of tab.
+Question:
+Which group does your account belong to?
+Type your answers here.